Teoscar Hernández Player Props: Mariners vs. Twins

 Teoscar Hernández At The Plate

-- In 36.2% of his games this year, Hernandez has driven in at least one run.
-In 14 of those games (14.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 34 games this year (35.8%), Hernandez has picked up an RBI, and in 14 of those games (14.7%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.